 They reached Pahtia’s hut.
 The flames in the fire pit burned brightly, welcoming them home.

-She sat near the fire in her usual spot, combing her windswept hair with her fingers while observing the storm brewing outside.
+Conchita sat near the fire in her usual spot, combing her windswept hair with her fingers while observing the storm brewing outside, its ardent breath huffed through the hut’s slatted walls.

-Meanwhile, Pahtia went to his workbench, reverently picking up a leather medicine pouch.
+Pahtia went to his workbench, reverently picking up a leather medicine pouch.
 He returned to sit beside his daughter.
 With sentimental eyes, he said to her, “You have been a good apprentice.
 Learned all I had to teach.”
-He set the medicine pouch on his lap so he could use both hands to remove the necklace from around his neck.
-A glistening stone amulet dangled from the leather cord.
+He set the medicine pouch on his lap so he could use both hands to remove the amulet that hung from a leather cord around his neck.
 “This was my father’s, and now it is yours.
 Shaman to shaman.”

 Pahtia continued, “I will ask my helper spirits to be your helpers.
 All that I have is now yours.”

-“Father, why are you giving me these things tonight?”
+“Father, why are you giving me these things?”

 “I had a vision, a prophecy.
 And in this vision, I saw blood-red skies and a snake slither out of its hole, standing like a man with a gold crown on its head.
-I heard the moaning of men and women in pain, lying on the ground.
+I heard the moaning of men, women and children in pain, lying on the ground.
 Too many to count.
 The snake took joy in their sorrow, eating them.”

 “Stop it.
 You are scaring me.”